particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 For the full reference docs on `Particle.publishVitals()`, [click here](/reference/device-os/firmware/#particle-publishvitals-).

+TODO: Fill this in with real numbers!!

+**Note**: Particle caps the number of stored vitals samples for each device at XXXX per month.
+This is the equivalent of publishing vitals in application firmware once per second.
+This cap is enforced for performance reasons.

-*Note: You should take care when determining how often devices should send their vitals to the Device Cloud.
+**Note**: You should take care when determining how often devices should send their vitals to the Device Cloud.
 There's a trade off to be made:
 The more frequent you send the vitals, the higher fidelity of data available to you when troubleshooting.
 But, this comes with an increase in cellular data usage (Each vitals message is ~150 bytes).
-You can find the proper balance for your specific needs.*
+You can find the proper balance for your specific needs.

 ### Refreshing from Device Cloud